 As the federal agency for service and volunteering, the Corporation for National and Community Service (CNCS) is deeply committed to expanding opportunities for Americans to serve their country.
 Every AmeriCorps program leverages significant outside resources to operate their program.
-We are always looking for new partners from the private sector, nonprofits, higher education, or state and local government to expand opportunities for Americans to serve.
-With decades of experience, thousands of partners, and a proven record of impact and accountability, AmeriCorps is a tested model that continues to expand.
+We are always looking for new partners from the private sector, nonprofits, higher education, and state and local government to expand opportunities for Americans to serve.

 Our agency is structured so that national service can operate as a public-private partnership.
 Most organizations who receive CNCS grants are required to obtain matching funds with non-CNCS resources, which often includes private sector and corporate entities.